 - Archimedia believe in tectonics – a poetic configuration of land, space and structure.

-- Archimedia believe in collaboration between equals and the power of teamwork.
+- Archimedia believe in relationships, collaboration between equals and the power of teamwork.

 NZIA Auckland Award